-Our gathering and compression service agreements with Antero Resources include: (i) the second amended and restated gathering and compression agreement dated December 8, 2019 (the "2019 gathering and compression agreement"), (ii) gathering and compression agreements acquired with the Crestwood assets (the "Marcellus gathering and compression agreements") and (iii) a compression agreement acquired with the EnLink assets (the "Utica compression agreement" and, together with the 2019 gathering and compression agreements and the Marcellus gathering and compression agreements, the "gathering and compression agreements").
+Our gathering and compression service agreements with Antero Resources include: (i) the second amended and restated gathering and compression agreement dated December 8, 2019 (the "2019 gathering and compression agreement"), (ii) gathering and compression agreements acquired with the Crestwood assets (the "Marcellus gathering and compression agreements") and (iii) a compression agreement acquired with the EnLink assets (the "Utica compression agreement" and, together with the 2019 gathering and compression agreement and the Marcellus gathering and compression agreements, the "gathering and compression agreements").
 See "-Acquisitions" and Note 6-Property and Equipment for additional information.
 Pursuant to these gathering and compression agreements, Antero Resources has dedicated substantially all of its current and future acreage in West Virginia, Ohio and Pennsylvania to us for gathering and compression services.
 Our 2019 gathering and compression agreement has an initial term through 2038, our Marcellus gathering and compression agreements expire between 2023 and 2031 and our Utica compression agreement has two dedicated areas that expire in 2024 and 2030.
-Upon expiration of each of the Marcellus gathering and compression services under the 2019 gathering and compression agreement.
+Upon expiration of each of the Marcellus gathering and compression service agreements and Utica compression agreement, the Company will continue to provide gathering and compression services under the 2019 gathering and compression agreement.
 We also have an option to gather and compress natural gas produced by Antero Resources on any acreage it acquires in the future outside of West Virginia, Ohio and Pennsylvania on the same terms and conditions as the 2019 gathering and compression agreement.